Programme manager for BSc (Hons) Sociology

 Member of National Association of Teachers in Further and Higher Education/University and Colleges Union National Executive Committee, 2004-2007.

-Member of Sociology Reference Group for C-SAP (Higher Education Authority Subject Centre for Sociology Anthropology and Politics), 2006-to date.
+Member of Sociology Reference Group for C-SAP (Higher Education Authority Subject Centre for Sociology Anthropology and Politics), 2006-2010.

 Responsible for a wide range of teaching, including module leadership roles, on the following programmes: